 An auto body technician may use different techniques and welding tools to complete individual jobs.
 Some auto body technicians may use welding to fix cracked vehicle panels, damaged fenders, welding exhaust on cars or rusted metal.
 Some job duties could include:

 In general, welding is a tool-intensive trade.
 Auto body welders need the right welding tools and safety equipment to perform the task at hand.
 Hands-on classes at Apex give students the opportunity to work with tools and put theory into practice.
 Some auto body welding essentials include:

 There are many ways to use welding on cars to repair collision damage or damage due to age.
 Here are some welding applications for vehicles:

-Welding is a useful skill for an auto body technician who wants to pursue working in auto body repair or automotive mechanics.
-Are you interested in learning more about the Auto Body Repair program at Apex?
-Explore our program to find out more about our auto body classes.
+Welding is not only a valuable trade, but also a useful skill for an auto body technician who wants to pursue working in auto body repair or automotive mechanics.
+Are you interested in learning more about the Combination Welding Technology program at Apex?
+Explore our program to find out more about our welding classes.